MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 1. Name it **eshoponweb-ci** and select **Save**.

 #### Task 2: Import and run the CD pipeline

+> **Note**: In this task, you will import and run the CD pipeline named [eshoponweb-cd-webapp-code.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-cd-webapp-code.yml).

 1. Go to **Pipelines > Pipelines**.